limbus-medtec/typescript-styleguide/README.md

   }
   ```

-  - Always **explicitly define a return type**.
+  - It is recommended to **explicitly define a return type**.
 This can help TypeScript validate that you are always returning something that matches the correct type.

   ```typescript
   // bad